DuckDivers/owl-carousel-2/README.txt

 == Changelog ==
 = 1.2.1 =
-Fix - Admin enqueue scripts only on carousel pages/edit.
+Fix - Admin enqueue stylesheets only on carousel pages/edit.

 = 1.2 =
 Add Parameter to action hooks for carousel ID.